 Nothing beats a bright winter day spent carving up the slopes.
 But the fun doesn’t have to end when the sun goes down.
 More and more ski resorts throughout the Northeast are keeping their trails open after sunset to add another element of fun to the winter experience.
 And it’s not just for skiing and snowboarding.
 Parks have a host of exciting activities to keep your adrenaline pumping well into the night.
 These are a few of the top spots for night skiing, night snowboarding and much, much more.

-Sunday River’s South Ridge and North Peak trails stay open until 8 p.m. on weekends and during holiday weeks.
+Sunday River’s South Ridge and North Peak trails stay open until 6:30 p.m. on weekends and during holiday weeks.
 All-season passes and daytime lift tickets are valid for night skiing, and specific night skiing tickets are available as well.
-The lighted Sundance trail offers tubing from 4 to 8 p.m. on select weekends and holidays and the resort’s Grand Summit Hotel has a lighted ice rink with free admission.

 But there is one activity that Sunday River offers for the truly adventurous that sets it apart: overnight dog-sledding and Nordic skiing trips.
 Operated by the Mahoosuc Guide Service, these two- and three-night trips are a combination of mushing, cross-country skiing and snowshoeing.
 Food, plus all winter equipment such as skis, poles, boots, parkas and sleeping bags are provided.
 Just a note: Winter travel can be physically challenging.
 Participants should be able to ski or snowshoe for 4 miles with a light pack.

 Stratton Mountain doesn’t have night skiing, but it does offer just about every other nighttime snow activity you can imagine.
 The Resort’s Coca-Cola Tube Park features four lanes of lift-serviced snow tubing, plus a warming hut with light refreshments and fire pit.
-The park is open on weekends and holidays until 7 p.m.
+The park is open on Mondays, Thursdays, Fridays and Saturdays until 8 p.m., and on Sundays until 5 p.m.

-Stratton also offers ice skating at night, Friday through Sunday, during the winter season.
+Stratton also offers nightly ice skating until 8 p.m., 9 p.m. on Friday and Saturday.
 Guests can enjoy soup and sandwiches, hot cocoa, music and a campfire under the stars.

-Jiminy Peak offers night skiing until 10 p.m. on many of its 45 trails.
+Jiminy Peak offers night skiing until 10 p.m. on 25 of its 45 trails and all three of its terrain parks.
 Jiminy’s Mountain Coaster, one of the first in the country, is also open late on Fridays, Saturdays and holidays.
 You can control the speed of your descent, allowing you to take a leisurely ride down the mountain or speed up to 23 mph through 3,600 feet of twisting, turning excitement through the woods.

 The Northeast has scores of great ski resorts.
 What do you think are the best ski resorts in the Northeast?
 Share them with us in the comments below!